bjornharvold/bearchoke/README.md

 ## Getting Up and Running
 To see a basic web application that showcases the technologies mentioned above, you need to start the bearchoke-server web app and start the bearchoke-frontend app.

 The server part was configured for Tomcat 8+.
 There is no embedded Maven plugin for Tomcat 8 so this app cannot be run from the command line unfortuantely.
 You will have to create an IntelliJ 'run configuration' where you deploy the bearchoke-server webapp.
-Set the active profiles for Spring in your environment variables section of your run configuration:
+Set the active profiles for Spring in your environment variables section of your run configuration.

-	$ -Dspring.profiles.active=in-memory,redis-local,rabbit-local

 Valid local profiles are: jpa, mongodb-local, redis-local, rabbit-local, jpa-local, mongodb-cloud, redis-cloud, rabbit-cloud, jpa-cloud.
 I won't cover everything it takes to run the different profiles but below is the profile I use to run the showcase locally.